All Episodes

 It was nowhere near close to that.

-You guys made it about this, and who knows how you tainted the jury pool along with the independent counsel his flowery press conference talking about the sanctity of CIA agents and how their privacy and security and being able to work unknown to the general public is crucial to national security and so forth and so on when this case was not about that at all.
+And who knows how you tainted the jury pool along with the independent counsel's flowery press conference talking about the sanctity of CIA agents and how their privacy and security and being able to work unknown to the general public is crucial to national security and so forth and so on when this case was not about that at all.

-Uh be prepared to hear just this kind of thing.
+If you're going to watch the drive-bys this afternoon and tonight, be prepared to hear just this kind of thing.

 There was no reason to go.

-Mark my words, we'll be back after this.
+We'll be back after this.

-We got a call earlier in the program from somebody asking me my thoughts on a Bush pardon.
+I got a call earlier in the program from somebody asking me my thoughts on a Bush pardon.

-If there is a pardon, it will not happen until Bush is on his way out the door of the oval orifice.
+If there is a pardon, it will not happen until Bush is on his way out the door of the Oval Orifice.

-But moments after the guilty verdict uh was made public, Dingy Harry, the Senate majority leader, called on President Bush to promise not to let Libby off the hook with a pardon.
+But moments after the guilty verdict was made public, Dingy Harry, the Senate majority leader, called on President Bush to promise not to let Libby off the hook with a pardon.

 Dingy Harry said, I welcome the jury's verdict.